Writing for Social Media

 Some social media platforms have a character limit; others don’t.
 But for the most part, we keep our social media copy short.

-- Facebook: No limit, but aim for one to two short sentences.
+- Facebook: No limit, but aim for 1-2 short sentences.

-- Instagram: No limit, but try to keep it to one sentence or a short phrase.
-Feel free to throw in an emoji or two.
+- Instagram: No limit, but try to keep it to 1 sentence or a short phrase.
+Feel free to throw in an emoji.

 To write short, simplify your ideas or reduce the amount of information you’re sharing—but not by altering the spelling or punctuation of the words themselves.
 It’s fine to use the shorter version of some words, like “info” for “information.”
 But do not use numbers and letters in place of words, like “4” instead of “for” or “u” instead of “you.”

 Do your best to adhere to Mailchimp style guidelines when you’re using our social media channels to correspond with users.
 Use correct grammar and punctuation—and avoid excessive exclamation points.

 When appropriate, you can tag the subject of your post on Twitter or Facebook.
 But avoid directly tweeting at or otherwise publicly tagging a post subject with messages like, “Hey, we wrote about you!”
 Never ask for retweets, likes, or favorites.

 - Yes: “We talked with @lauraolin about turning her awesome emails into a book. http://blog.mailchimp.com/how-laura-olins-emails-got-her-freelance-work-and-a-book-deal”

 - No: “Hey @lauraolin, can you RT this post we wrote about you? http://blog.mailchimp.com/how-laura-olins-emails-got-her-freelance-work-and-a-book-deal”